-A collection of images taken on this trip can be found here.
+A collection of images taken on this trip can be found on caves.app.

 It’s quite curious how the human brain perceives time without an outside reference.
 How long had I been crawling for?
 It was impossible to know.
 Could you call it crawling?
 Not hands and knees, but rather supporting myself with a single arm outstretched in the water and pushing myself sideways along the narrow passage.
 My helmet scrapes noisily on the rock ceiling and my waist is constricted by each opposite wall.
 Any sense of progress is impossible – the next bit of passage is completely indistinguishable from the last and all other parts.
 Had it been twenty minutes?
 Forty?
 An hour?

 Internally, I mull over whether there is a name for this eccentric method of sideways movement – generally, when people name a technique, it is because it is efficient, effective, or desirable – I’m not sure this is any of those.
 Everything is relative though, and it did seem to be the better option compared to crawling in the muddy brown water .

 My bag is stuck.
 I attempt to free it blindly with my foot.
 This inevitably fails, and I must turn around, go backward and release it from whatever unhelpful protrusion has captured one of its straps.
 I crawl – no, sideways hop, for another few metres.
 My bag is stuck again.
 As I unhook it, I start to question what I am doing here at 1 am.
 Maybe this was a bad idea?